Delaware Cannabis

 • 15 SE licenses NC 9, K 4, S 7

-The current medical cannabis landscape includes one dozen retails through the state that are owned by six companies and supplied by 10 cultivation facilities and 7 manufacturing facilities.
-These operators have all applied to convert each component of their vertical medical licenses to adult-use for a conversion fee of $200,000 per cultivation license and $100,000 per retail/manufacturing license.
-This money, along with $2,000,000 in additional funding, is earmarked for grants to support the 47 Social Equity Applicants.
+The current cannabis landscape includes one dozen retails through the state that are owned by six companies and supplied by 10 cultivation facilities and 7 manufacturing facilities.
+These operators have all converted each component of their vertical medical licenses to adult-use for a conversion fee of $200,000 per cultivation license and $100,000 per retail/manufacturing license.
+This money, along with $2,000,000 in additionally pledged state funding, is earmarked for grants to support the 47 Social Equity Applicants.

 To discuss the Delaware cannabis market and the expected adult-use licensing process, particulars, and timeline in detail, call Jamie Campbell today at 302-750-9678